 Stick to a weekly face mask

-October is a great time to get into the habit of a weekly mask.
+Get into the habit of a weekly mask.
 Autumn can lead to dull-looking and drier skin, so I’d go for one with enzymes and AHAs in (Alpha Hydroxy Acids) to exfoliate, brighten and nourish – these will help keep the skin cell turnover at its optimum without over-stripping it, while adding some hydration.
 Pumpkins are actually packed with skin-loving enzymes so would also be a great choice (and you can’t get any more seasonal than that!).

 Try face oils in the evening